cainepavl/DataScraping/README.md

 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) : A library for parsing HTML and XML documents, making it easier to extract data from web pages.

 - [Hacker News](https://news.ycombinator.com/) : The source of the stories and votes, providing a platform for sharing and discussing tech news.

+- [ZTM Mastery](https://zerotomastery.io/) : For the lesson teaching this project and proving the base code.

 ## Contact